Knowing and finding love

 Trying to squeeze some joy out of circumstances is frustrating, and eventually, futile.
 But God has sent his Son among us announcing ‘good news of a great joy that will be for all the people.’
 So, it’s important to hear what he has to say to us.

-Strangely, it’s in the few hours before his arrest, and his death, that our Lord has a lot to say about joy[i]—even though his own life is being threatened, and the disciples can see their world crumbling.
+Strangely, it’s in the few hours before his arrest, and his death, that our Lord Jesus has a lot to say about joy[i]—even though his own life is being threatened, and the disciples can see their world crumbling.
 He explains the joy that is sustaining him.[ii]
-He also promises to give this joy to us.[iii]
+And he promises to give this joy to us.[iii]

 Together with these disciples, we need to hear our Lord and enter into what he promises.
 He gives us four good reasons, and encouragements, to be joyful.
 It’s important to be looking in the right place.